New York University Tisch School of the Arts: History

-The Tisch School of the Arts was founded in order to provide conservatory training in theater and film in the context of a research university.
+The School of the Arts at New York University was founded on August 17, 1965, to provide conservatory training in theater and film in the context of a research university.
 The school created additional departments such as dance, theatre design, and cinema studies within a few years.
-Following the creation of the undergraduate Department of Drama in 1974, the school expanded into other artistic forms, including the Interactive Telecommunications Program, Department of Dramatic Writing, Department of Performance Studies, Graduate Musical Theatre Writing Program, Department of Photography and Imaging, and The Department of Art and Public Policy.
+Following the creation of the undergraduate Department of Drama in 1974, the school expanded to include the Interactive Telecommunications Program, Department of Dramatic Writing, Department of Performance Studies, Graduate Musical Theatre Writing Program, Department of Photography and Imaging, and The Department of Art and Public Policy.

 In 1982, the school's second dean, David Oppenheim, solicited a donation from Laurence A. and Preston Robert Tisch that made possible the acquisition and renovation of the location at 721 Broadway where most of the school's programs are housed.
 In recognition of the generosity of the Tisch family, the school was renamed Tisch School of the Arts in 1982.